SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Experimental Evaluation

 \subsection{Loop Closure Detection}

-We follow the experimental setups of Li~\etalcite{li2021iros} to evaluate loop closure detection performance.
+We follow the experimental setups of Li~\etalcite{li2021iros} to evaluate LCD performance and regard LiDAR scan pairs as positive samples of loop closure when their Euclidean distance is less than 3\,m, as negative samples if the distance exceeds 20\,m.
 For the KITTI dataset, we perform performance comparisons on all sequences with loop closure.
-For the KITTI-360 dataset, in line with~\cite{Cattaneo2022tro}, we focus on evaluation sequences 0002 and 0009 with the highest number of loop closures.
-In the experiments, we regard LiDAR scan pairs as positive samples of loop closure when their Euclidean distance is less than 3\,m and as negative samples if the distance exceeds 20\,m.
+For the KITTI-360 dataset, in line with~\cite{Cattaneo2022tro}, we focus on sequences 0002 and 0009 with the highest number of loop closures. \difffirst{Besides, we also report the results on the Ford Campus dataset (sequence 00) and a subset of the Apollo Columbia Park MapData proposed by~\cite{chen2022ral} for generalization evaluation.}

-\textbf{Metrics.} Following~\cite{li2021iros,Cui2022ralO}, we use the maximum $F_1$ score and Extended Precision ($EP$) as evaluation metric:
+\textbf{Metrics.} Following~\cite{li2021iros,Cui2022ralO}, we use the maximum $F_1$ score and Extended Precision ($EP$) as evaluation metric.

-where $P,R$ denote the precision and recall, respectively. $P_{R0}$ is the precision at minimum recall and $R_{P100}$ the max recall at 100\% precision.